jspoh/tictactoe/README.md

 Created a HTML CSS JS version to learn the minimax algorithm.
 Although I did manage to write it, something about it feels off but I can't exactly pinpoint it yet.
 Might update it again if I see something wrong.

+I did not really style the javascript version since I made it mainly for my own learning and practice.

 I'm not providing a live weblink for the HTML CSS JS version as there is no point playing since its impossible to win anyways.